-Setting up a Blue Bird Trail can be both rewarding and educational.
-Before setting out and tacking bird houses all over the place, ask yourself if you're ready to make a commitment and monitor your bluebird trail.
+Establishing a Blue Bird Trail can be both rewarding and educational.
+Before setting out and tacking birdhouses all over the place, ask yourself if you're ready to make a commitment to being a bluebird landlord.

-Begin by knowing the Bluebirds habitat.
-These birds prefer pasturelands, parks, cemeteries, and golf courses.
+Begin by understanding the Bluebird's preference in habitat.
+Eastern Bluebirds nest in pasturelands, parks, cemeteries, and golf courses.

 Make sure no pesticides are being used in the area.
 Avoid heavily wooded areas to avoid competition from House Wrens.

-When setting up a blue bird trail for the Eastern Bluebird, nestboxes should be placed 100 to 150 yards apart, Western and Mountain Bluebird boxes should be place at least 300 yards apart.
+When setting up a bluebird trail for the Eastern Bluebird, spacing between bluebird houses should be 100 to 150 yards apart, Western and Mountain Bluebird boxes should be spaced at least 300 yards apart.

-Birdhouses should be mounted 4 to 5 feet above ground facing away from prevailing winds.
+Birdhouses should be mounted 5 to 6 feet above ground, facing away from prevailing winds.

-Most birders set boxes out in pairs, placing two birdhouses 5 to 20 feet apart.
-The reason for this practice is to allow Tree Swallows to nest alongside of the bluebirds.
+Many birders set boxes out in pairs, spacing two birdhouses 5 to 20 feet apart.
+The reason for this practice is to allow Tree Swallows to nest alongside the bluebirds.

 Tree Swallows will often chase bluebirds away from any nesting site they claim for themselves.